microsoft/planetary-computer-tasks/datasets/met-office/collection/met-office-global-deterministic-height/description.md

 ## Timesteps
 The following timesteps are available:
-* every hour from 0 to 54 hours (for most parameters, see parameter table for exceptions)
+* every hour from 0 to 54 hours
 * every 3 hours from 57 to 144 hours
 * every 6 hours from 150 to 168 hours